TobiasNx/metafacturewiki/Metamorph-collectors.md

 out: ("concat", "{a,b,c,d}")
 ```

+Note: The values are concatenated in the order they appear in the input and not in the order of the data sources.

 #   choose
 collects all received values and emits the most preferred one on record end.
 Preference is
 assigned according to the order the data sources appear within the choose tag.
 Eligible